 - Not all the tools required for the assembly come with the gym;

-- Ab harness and ankle cuffs not included.
+- Ab harness and ankle cuffs are not included.

 Bowflex Xceed Summary

 The Bowflex Xceed is a home gym equipped with a power rod resistance system that offers a weight resistance of up to 210 lbs (95 kg).
 It has four main workout stations, an adjustable seat, and the possibility to execute more than 65 gym-quality exercises.
 Due to its reduced pulleys, it costs considerably less than other Bowflex home gyms.
 However, it’s still a fantastic fitness machine with an outstanding price/quality ratio.

 I hope you found this article helpful and informative.
 Would you please speak up if you have anything you’d like to share on the topic or any opinions about my website?
 I look forward to your comments, questions, and the sharing of ideas.